Patreon MUSICARTA Premium

 x5/x8 SPPs (ConMo) nav

-Take a moment to look at the Scale Fingering Groups information - it will help you get an 'aerial view' of the scale fingering, rather than trying to remember the fingering key by key.
+Take a moment to look at the scale fingering group information - it will help you get an 'aerial view' of scale fingering, rather than trying to remember the fingering key by key.

 The twelve two-handed major scales fall into four groups:

-*'2H/SFG' stands for "two-handed scale fingering groups" - the
+*'2H/SFG' stands for "two-handed scale fingering group" - the

 groups of two-handed scales with similar fingering.